jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 preview
 *********************************************************************************

-Here is the program_ I will have at the end of the chapter to :ref:`automatically make a python test driven development environment <how to automatically make a python test driven development environment>`, it is only 28 lines of code, with spaces
+Here is the program_ I have by the end of the chapter to :ref:`automatically make a python test driven development environment <how to automatically make a python test driven development environment>`, it is only 28 lines of code, with spaces

 .. literalinclude:: ../../code/make_tdd/makePythonTdd.sh
   :language: shell